wesley-221/wyReferee/README.md

 </p>

 ## Features

-- IRC:
+### IRC
-	- All your usual IRC functionality
+- Full IRC functionality.
-	- Keeping track of match progression:
+- Match progression tracking:
-		- Match score being tracked
+	- Live score updates.
-		- Which maps have been picked or banned
+	- Tracks picked/banned maps.
-		- Which player or team picks next
+	- Indicates which player/team picks next.
-	- A list of beatmaps (with buttons to pick them) for the current match stage
+- Clickable beatmap list for the current match stage.
-	- Clickable links in chat when a player types `NM1`, `DT3`, `FM4`, etc.
+- Recognizes and hyperlinks messages like `NM1`, `DT3`, `FM4`, etc.
-	- List with all players for the current match with buttons to invite them
+- Player invite buttons for current match participants.

-- Tournament management:
+### Tournament Management
-	- Manage your tournament, add referees, participants and mappools to essentially automate everything referee related
+- Manage your tournament by adding referees, participants, and mappools to automate referee tasks.
-	- Configure webhooks to be sent to a specific channel when a certain event happens during the match, ie. match creation, beatmap picked, beatmap banned, match finished
+- Configure webhooks to notify specific Discord channels of match events (e.g., match creation, beatmap picks/bans, match completion).
-	- Configure conditional messages that will be sent to the multiplayer lobby when a certain event is triggered during the match, ie. when sending the beatmap result or when a beatmap has been picked
+- Send conditional messages to the multiplayer lobby triggered by match events.
-		- These mssages are also fully customizeable with variables, example:
-			- `Score: {{ beatmapTeamOneScore }} - {{ beatmapTeamTwoScore }} | score difference : {{ scoreDifference }}` will get transformed to `Score: 989 323 - 222 541 | score difference : 766 782`
+	- Fully customizable using variables.
+Example: `Score: {{ beatmapTeamOneScore }} - {{ beatmapTeamTwoScore }} | score difference: {{ scoreDifference }}` becomes `Score: 989 323 - 222 541 | score difference: 766 782`
-	- Configure mappools per stage:
+- Mappool configuration per stage:
-		- Every stage has their own mappool with mod brackets and beatmaps
+	- Each stage has its own mappool.
-		- Each mod bracket can have their own separate mods, which will be selected alongside the beatmap
+	- Mod brackets can specify their own mods, applied alongside the selected beatmap.

-- Custom score system support:
+### Custom Score System Support
-	- Ability to change up how score is calculated in realtime
+- Modify how scores are calculated in real time.
-	- Change mod score modifiers to something different (ie. Hardrock to 1.78x, Hidden to 2.23x, etc.)
-	- Change how score is calculated alltogether, see ["calculations" header](https://osu.ppy.sh/community/forums/topics/1874028?n=1) for this tournament
+- Adjust score modifiers (e.g., HardRock: `1.78x`, Hidden: `2.23x`).
+- Fully customizable score calculation systems.
+See [this example](https://osu.ppy.sh/community/forums/topics/1874028?n=1) (under the calculations header).
-	- _Disclaimer: custom score systems requires some development (usually isn't too much effort for most things), if you want to request a custom one make sure to do so ahead of time to see if it is feasible.
-Are you a developer yourself (or do you know someone who is willing to help), feel free to ask for help in the Discord server!_
+- _Note: Custom score systems may require development.
+If you need something specific, please ask in advance.
+If you're a developer (or know someone who is), feel free to ask for help in the [Discord server](https://discord.gg/wEaXFJ58kE)._

-- Full wyBin integration:
+### wyBin Integration
-	- Import staff, participants, stages and mappools straight from your wyBin tournament, so you only have to enter it manually once
+- Import staff, participants, stages, and mappools directly from your wyBin tournament.
-	- Submit match results (score, bans and stats) straight from wyReferee to wyBin
+- Submit match results (scores, bans, stats) from wyReferee to wyBin with one click.

 ## Download
-Head over to the [Releases](https://github.com/wesley-221/wyReferee/releases) page to download the install wizard.
+Visit the [Releases](https://github.com/wesley-221/wyReferee/releases) page to download the installer.

 ## Contribute
-You can find instructions on how to contribute code and bug reports [here](./CONTRIBUTING.md).
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on contributing code or reporting bugs.